TS22082/reactdash/README.md

+Authentication and todo list powered by Firebase, weather and climate data from the OpenWeatherAPI and sensors attached to a NODEMCU in my house.
+News from opennewsAPI.com.

+This project is live https://ts22082.github.io/reactdash/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>